 • Every year after the 5th year

-2. Coping with the Costs of Cancer Care
+Manage the Cost of Cancer Care

 • Cancer care expenses can be substantial, causing stress.

-• Unplanned costs may hinder treatment adherence.
+• Unplanned costs may hinder sticking to the treatment

 • Discussing financial concerns with the health care team is encouraged for comprehensive support and well-being.